-- Policy 10.1.2 Ensure active enforcement of the City's Municipal Code regulations to ensure maintenance of housing stock in good condition and to protect neighborhood character and livability. - Policy 10.1.3 Designate residential land for a balanced variety of densities and types of housing, such as single-family attached and detached, and a range of multi-family densities and types, including mixed-use development. - Policy 10.1.4 Aim to reduce the isolation of income groups within communities by encouraging diversity in housing types within neighborhoods consistent with the Clackamas County Consolidated Plan, while ensuring needed affordable housing is provided. - Policy 10.1.5 Allow Accessory Dwelling Units under specified conditions in single-family residential designations with the purpose of adding affordable units to the housing inventory and providing flexibility for homeowners to supplement income and obtain companionship and securify. - Policy 10.1.6 Allow site-built manufactured housing on individual lots in single-family residential zones to meet the requirements of state and federal law.
-(Pursuant to state law, this policy does not apply to land within designated historic districts or residential land immediately adjacent to a historic landmark.) - Policy 10.1.7 Use a combination of incentives and development standards to promote and encourage well-designed single-family subdivisions and multi-family developments that result in neighborhood livability and stability.
+- Policy 10.1.1 Maintain the existing residential housing stock in established older neighborhoods by maintaining existing comprehensive plan and zoning designations where appropriate. - Policy 10.1.2 Ensure active enforcement of the City's Municipal Code regulations to ensure maintenance of housing stock in good condition and to protect neighborhood character and livability. - Policy 10.1.3 Designate residential land for a balanced variety of densities and types of housing, such as single-family attached and detached, and a range of multi-family densities and types, including mixed-use development. - Policy 10.1.4 Aim to reduce the isolation of income groups within communities by encouraging diversity in housing types within neighborhoods consistent with the Clackamas County Consolidated Plan, while ensuring needed affordable housing is provided. - Policy 10.1.5 Allow Accessory Dwelling Units under specified conditions in single-family residential designations with the purpose of adding affordable units to the housing inventory and providing flexibility for homeowners to supplement income and obtain companionship and security. - Policy 10.1.6 Allow site-built manufactured housing on individual lots in single-family residential zones to meet the requirements of state and federal law.
+(Pursuant to state law, this policy does not apply to land within designated historic districts or residential land immediately adjacent to a historic landmark.)

+Policy 10.1.7 Use a combination of incentives and development standards to promote and encourage well-designed single-family subdivisions and multi-family developments that result in neighborhood livability and stability.